Career Planning Resources

 Career Advice for Life Scientists

 Career Trends Booklet - Careers Away From the Bench

-From technology specialists to patent attorneys to policy advisers, the Career Trends booklet provides information on careers scientists can pursue and the skills you will need to develop in order to succeed in non-research careers.
+From technology specialists to patent attorneys to policy advisors, the Career Trends booklet provides information on careers scientists can pursue and the skills you will need to develop in order to succeed in non-research careers.

 Conversations with Cell Biologists

 If you have ever wondered if you were the only one with a crazy idea for the next experiment, whether prominent Nobel Laureate scientists experience the same challenges and how they have handled it, or what the most productive use of your time may be when all else seems to be failing, you may enjoy watching these “Conversations with Cell Biologists.”
 The conversations were recorded at the 50th annual meeting of the American Society of Cell Biologists in December 2010.
 Two Nobel Laureates and the president of the society share a facetious, yet serious dialogue on real life as a scientist.

 Guide to Life Science Careers